 It will then be indefensible to classify it as 'voter's intention uncertain'.

-Action 2: multiply the number of protest votes
+2. Multiply the number of protest votes

-The numbers make it possible.
 If just some of the Unheard Third vote NONE, then:

-- in the close election results around the country, the news media, the public and the competing parties will demand to know why so many more votes have been rejected.
+>> in close results around the country, the media, the public and the parties will demand to know why so many more votes were rejected.

-- to explain a significant increase in rejected ballots, and justify their certainty about the 'uncertainty'(!), returning officers will have to identify them as protest votes.
+>> to explain it, the returning officers will have to justify their certainty about that uncertainty in the voters intentions(!), so will have to identify them as protest votes.